ThinkDataEd/student/docs/unit1/lesson16.md

 variables.
 Rather, you should choose two categorical variables that you predict might be associated.</strong>

-    Example: I think there is a relationship between watching scary movies and drinking soda.
+    Example: I think there is a relationship between watching scary movies and drinking soda, so I am going to survey family and friends by asking the following questions:

     Do you like watching scary movies?
     Do you drink soda?

-12. <strong style="color: red;">Create a two-way table where you can organize the data for your questions.</strong>
+12. <strong style="color: red;">Create a two-way table where you can organize the data for your questions.</strong> This is the two-way table for the example above.

     Example: